Of all the mineral nutrients in the soil,

 gram-negative bacilli that invaded the

-roots of plants,
+roots of plants, can fix atmospheric

-Biological nitrogen fixation is an important factor
+nitrogen fixation is an important factor in any sustainable agriculture program.

-nitrogen fixation is a process in which
+Biological nitrogen fixation is a

-atmosphere and converted into nitrogen compounds useful for
+atmosphere and converted into nitrogen compounds useful for building plant

-building plant protein.
+protein.

 The best known nitrogen fixing